 Here you will find excellence in the breadth and quality of our 300 academic degree programs, and in the highly talented faculty who will help mold you into a critical thinker.
 Here you will find a metropolitan setting that places you in the heart of a dynamic, regional economy, and in sync with the pulse of business, government and the community.
 Most important, here you will discover energy in our high-tech classrooms, in our Student Union and Student Recreation and Wellness Center, and among the nearly 300 student organizations on campus.

 Excellence, opportunity and energy.
 You will find all three at The University of Akron.

 1870 as Buchtel College

-We have approximately 27,000 students representing 45+ U.S. states and 80+ foreign countries.
+We have about 27,000 students representing 45+ U.S. states and 80+ foreign countries.
 They're a culturally diverse group and they come from a broad economic spectrum.
 See our student profile.

 The University of Akron is a vibrant community within metropolitan Akron, with more than 80 buildings on 218 acres.
 Since 2000, we have added 22 buildings, completed 18 major additions, acquisitions and renovations, and created 34 acres of green space.
 See slideshow.